Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/TetR-aptamer.md

 <p class="blowheader_box">Binding pocket</p>
-<font >Left: Surface representation of the binding pocket of the aptamer generated from PDB ID: 6SY4 and 6SY6 at 2.7 Å resolution.
-TetR (shown in vacuumm electrostatics), blue is positive charge, red is negative charge.
-Right: The hydrogen bonds of binding sites of the aptamer bound with TetR.</font>
+<p>Left: A surface representation of the binding pocket of the aptamer originating from PDB ID: 6SY4 at a resolution of 2.7 Å is presented.
+In the case of TetR (displayed with vacuum electrostatics), blue is indicative of a positive charge, whereas red represents a negative charge.
+Right: The hydrogen bonds at the binding sites where the aptamer binds to TetR are shown.
+Arg28' and  are symmetric unit amino acids.</p>
-<br><br>
   <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;"><tr>
   <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">
   <img src="/images/Binding_pocket/TetR_aptamer_binding_pocket1.svg" alt="drawing" style="width:500px;margin-top: 0px;margin-bottom: 0px;" >